Bee venom quickly kills aggressive, hard-to-treat breast cancer cells, according to a stunning new Australian research.

 From bee venom to medication

-"We have found that bee venom is extraordinarily effective in killing some of these very aggressive breast cancer cells at concentrations that are not harmful to normal cells."said Dr. Duffy.
+“We found that bee venom is remarkably effective at killing some of these very aggressive breast cancer cells at concentrations that are not harmful to normal cells.”said Dr. Duffy.

 To be precise, research showed that a specific concentration of the venom killed 100% of triple negative breast cancer.
 And it did so within 60 minutes, with minimal effects on normal cells.